In this post, Kim highlights a few natural and cultural wonders she has always wanted to see. Read on!

 Pumakkale is also quite historic.
 The ancient Romans built the city of Hierapolis around the spring, and today’s visitors can still see the remains of marble columns from the Temple of Apollo from a free swim in the Sacred Pool.

-The world is an enormous and beautiful place, and I can’t wait to cross these items off my bucket list someday.
+The world is an enormous and beautiful place, and I can’t wait to cross these natural and cultural wonders off my bucket list someday.

-What’s on your bucket list?
-Post your ideas below!
+What natural and cultural wonders are on your bucket list?
+Post your ideas in the Frayed Passport community!

 By Kim Dreese